qmk/qmk_firmware/keyboards/mechwild/mercutio/keymaps/jonavin/readme.md

   - shutdown oled when powered down to prevent OLED from showing Mercutio all the time
   - add WPM indicator when wpm is > 20 wpm

-  - FN layer has encoder selectable key codes
+  - FN layer has encoder selectable key codes and displayed on OLED

         Change these in keymap.c to assign your desired key selection